kvitajin/UHPC_test/README.md

 ## STEP 0: Create git repository (10%)

-Your code should be forked from this repository and hosted on code.it4i.cz as a private project with access for all teachers.
+Your code should be forked from this repository and hosted on code.it4i.cz as a private project with reporter access for all teachers (bes0030, vys0053, jansik, lriha, mec059, milanjaros, vav0038).

 ## STEP 1:  Building the library (10%)